liseda-lab/SSMC/README.md

 The script itself can be extracted and used as a runnable through CLI.
 SSMC requires the following python modules: collections, itertools, json, logging, math, matplotlib, numpy, owlready2, pandas, seaborn, sklearn, statistics, sys.

 ###  How to setup a run
 SSMC accepts as input a JSON file with a series of mandatory (and optional) user defined configurations.
-An example has been provided in Conf.json.
+An example has been provided in Configuration.json in the Example folder.
 It requires:
 - __Object_Data__ - The path to a tab separated (tsv) file containing objects ids and their corresponding annotations.
 If there are multiple object annotation files, paths should be separated by a ";".
 All annotations must be identified by a valid IRI and must be separated by a ";" sign.
 If the file contains negative annotations, then each positive and negative anotation IRI must be prefixed by either a "+" and a "-" sign respectively.
 - __Ontologies__ - The path or paths to valid ontology files containing the terms used for object annotations and (optional but recomended) their term IRI prefixes.
 Supported ontology formats in owlready2 include RDF/XML and OWL/XML.
 - __Similarity Settings__ - Contains the ids of the semantic measures to be used (check table below).
 Measure arguments include a pairwise measure and an IC measure.
 Unecessary arguments will be safely ignored.